fucksocietyscript/fucksocietyscript.github.io/README.md

 fucksociety started off as a small script that was open source, but quickly started to gain popularity due to it not being the same anti-aim script builder pasted over and over.

 ## Current day
-Currently, fucksociety has roughly 600 downloads on the neverlose market, and is expanding into other HVH cheats, such as rifk7
+Currently, fucksociety has roughly 1,000 downloads on the neverlose market, and has also released on rifk7

 ## Site Licensing